This Brilliant Hack Will Make Your Cheese Last Longer

-Use butter to keep mold off cheese
+Use butter to keep mould off cheese

 Remove sap from skin using butter

 You’ve just gotten home from a pleasant walk in the woods, but your hand is still covered with sticky tree sap that feels like it will never come off.
 Don’t worry.
 Just rub butter on your hand and the gunky black sap will wash right off with soap and water.
-Next, check out these clever new uses for plastic wrap.

 Zap ink stains on a doll’s face

 Uh-oh, one of the kids used a pen to draw a new smile on that favourite doll’s face.
 Try eliminating the marks by rubbing butter on them and leaving the doll face-up in the sun for a few days.
 Wash it off with soap and water.
-Don’t miss these amazing uses for ammonia, either.

 Cut sticky foods with ease